Ynyesto/VaultGuardiansAudit/audit-data/ynyesto-findings.md

 _mint(i_vaultGuardians, shares / i_guardianAndDaoCut);  // 0.1% of shares
 ```

-This means that (with the default s_guardianAndDaoCut) for every deposit:
+This means that (with the default s_guardianAndDaoCut = 1000) for every deposit:
 - User gets 100% of the shares they should get
 - Guardian gets 0.1% extra shares
 - DAO gets 0.1% extra shares